tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata.md

 SUBCOMMANDS:
     delete
-            Delete one or more key-value pairs [aliases: del, remove, rm] get
+            Delete one or more metadata key-value pairs [aliases: del, remove, rm] get
-            Get one or more key-value pairs [aliases: show] help
+            Get one or more metadata key-value pairs [aliases: show] help
             Print this message or the help of the given subcommand(s) list
-            List one or more key-value pairs [aliases: ls] set
+            List one or more metadata key-value pairs [aliases: ls] set
-            Set a key-value pair [aliases: put]
+            Set a metadata key-value pair [aliases: put]

 ```